wdmvv/rvav/README.md

 # rvav
 Has 2 entities: agent and orchestrator.
 Orchestrator splits equations, agent calculates.
 By default orchestrator launches on :8080, agent on :8081

-If you have any questions, please open issue on this repo - I will reply(or write in tg - @akycmv)

 # Installation
 ```sh
 git clone https://github.com/wdmvv/rvav